TomDev210/data-analytics/README.md

 ## 🚀 Data Analytics Portfolio

-A collection of analytical projects demonstrating my skills in data cleaning, exploratory analysis, visualization, and business insight generation.
+A collection of end-to-end data analytics projects built using Python, Power BI, Excel & SQL.
-This repository serves as a structured showcase of my learning and growth in Data Analytics.
+This repository showcases my journey as a Data Analyst.
+Each project includes data cleaning, EDA, visualizations, insights, and business recommendation

 ## 📈 My Learning Goals